Coneriys/apache4/docs/content/https/tailscale.md

 ---
-title: "Traefik Tailscale Documentation"
+title: "apache4 Tailscale Documentation"
-description: "Learn how to configure Traefik Proxy to resolve TLS certificates for your Tailscale services.
+description: "Learn how to configure apache4 Proxy to resolve TLS certificates for your Tailscale services.
 Read the technical documentation."
 ---

 # Tailscale